Nonlinear stability of compressible vortex sheets in three-dimensional elastodynamics

 In three-dimensional flows, the dynamics become substantially more intricate.
 Miles \cite{Miles1958} observed that disturbances propagating at large angles to the undisturbed flow amplify instability, and Serre \cite{Serre} later demonstrated through normal mode analysis that 3D compressible vortex sheets remain unstable for all Mach numbers, mirroring the Kelvin--Helmholtz instability in incompressible fluids.
 This suggests that additional physical mechanisms -- such as external forces, surface tension, or viscosity -- are required to stabilize the interface.

 Magnetohydrodynamics (MHD) provides one such stabilizing effect.
-Chen--Wang \cite{ChenG2008} and Trakhinin \cite{Trakhinin2009} independently proved that non-parallel magnetic fields stabilize compressible current-vortex sheets, a result that was also obtained for 2D MHD current-vortex sheets \cite{WangYARMA2013,Morando2023}.
+Chen--Wang \cite{ChenG2008,chen2012characteristic} and Trakhinin \cite{Trakhinin2009} independently proved that non-parallel magnetic fields stabilize compressible current-vortex sheets, a result that was also obtained for 2D MHD current-vortex sheets \cite{WangYARMA2013,Morando2023}.
 Thermoelasticity is proved to be able to stabilize contact discontinuities \cite{chen2020stability}.
 Another stabilizing mechanism arises from viscoelastic effects; numerical simulations and theoretical studies \cite{Azaiez,Huilgol1981} suggest that viscoelasticity counteracts vortex sheet instabilities.
 Huilgol \cite{Huilgol1981,Huilgol2015} studied vortex sheet formation in viscoelastic fluids, showing that unsteady shearing motions can induce vortex sheet structures, while Hu--Wang \cite{Hu2012} investigated singularity formation in viscoelastic flows.
 The stabilization by surface tension was confirmed in the work of Stevens \cite{stevens}, where the local existence and structural stability for 3D compressible Euler vortex sheets were obtained.
 For one-phase compressible elastic fluids, stability can be inferred from the classical Rayleigh--Taylor sign condition or non-collinearity of the elastic tensor; see Trakhinin \cite{Trakhinin2018}.

 Significant effort has been devoted to understanding the influence of elasticity on vortex sheet stability.
 Linear and nonlinear stability for 2D compressible elastic vortex sheets has been rigorously established in \cite{RChen2017,RChen2018,RChen2020,RChen20212,RChen2023CAMC}.
 More recently, Chen--Huang--Wang--Yuan \cite{RChen2021} investigated the weakly linear stability of 3D compressible elastic vortex sheets, deriving necessary and sufficient conditions for stability through spectral analysis and {\it a priori} estimates.
 We would also like to mention the structural stability of 2D shock waves in compressible elastodynamics \cite{morando2020structural,trakhinin2022weak}.